wofh/ui-kit-react/README.md

 `yarn deploy-storybook`

-### **Release/Publish Emojics UI Kit**
+### **Release/Publish WOFH UI Kit**

-Create a release on Github and publish Emojics UI Kit on npm with the following command:
+Create a release on Github and publish WOFH UI Kit on npm with the following command:

 `npm run release`